python-parsy/parsy/docs/overview.rst

 Pythonic solution for parsing text that doesn't require knowing anything about monads.

-parsy differentiates itself from other solutions with the following:
+Parsy differentiates itself from other solutions with the following:

 * a very clean implementation, only a few hundred lines.
 * free, good quality documentation, all in one place.
 (Please raise an issue on